fabiana2611/fabiana2611.github.io/_posts/2022/may22/2022-05-11-nest-security.md

 {% endhighlight %}

-<p>The token can helps to protect the available routes to an authenticated user.
-It can be done using the @AuthGuar, it's necessary to create a Strategy class to config the process to handle the token,  use the guard over the endpoint.
+<p style="text-align: justify;">The token can helps to protect the available routes to an authenticated user.
+The process can be done using the @AuthGuard, creating a Strategy class to config the process to handle the token, and using the guard over the endpoint.
 The <a href="https://docs.nestjs.com/security/authentication">NestJS page</a> shows the complete example to use it.</p>

 {% highlight ruby %}
+# PS: Code from NestJS page
 # Strategy
 @Injectable()
 export class JwtStrategy extends PassportStrategy(Strategy) {